ianabc/vtbl64/README.md

 not work on other systems.
 To compile `vtbl64` simply run `make` in the root directory.
 Running `vtbl64 -h` will give you a summary of the available options.

-## Archive Structure
+## Why?

 My experience with these files started with a colleague of mine turning up at my office with an IOMega Peerless 20GB disk and a story about some TeX files for a textbook he wrote in the early 2000s.
-Mounting the disk reveals a single large file called Image.113, in my case of around 3.2GB in size.
+Mounting the disk revealed a single large file called Image.113, in my case of around 3.2GB in size.
+In principal the IOMega Peerleess backup software can be used to work with these backups, but that assumes you have a(n old) windows installation and access to the software.
+Incidentally, I eventually managed to get a copy of Windows98 running via virtualbox, with the 1 step backup program and the IOMega drive passed through as a USB device, but I wouldn't recoommend it, and it'll probably continue to get harder to do as the software ages.

+That was the problem, and the eventual solution was to use the code Will wrote (along with some patches he was kind enough to create for me!) to handle the extraction on my (Linux) desktop.

+## Image.113 - Archive Structure

 After reading up a bit the archive format seems to follow some of the QIC-113 standard (see the links above).
 The file is split into segments of 0x7400 bytes,